-In this course, students will study scientific laws and theories of electricity and its application to aircraft systems, components, and circuits.
+In this course students will perform all lab activities related to Basic Electricity.
+Students study scientific laws and theories of electricity and its application to aircraft systems, components, and circuits.
 Concepts studied include fundamentals of magnetism, DC circuits, and AC circuits.
 In addition, students study the use of electrical measuring instruments, multi meters, and basic troubleshooting procedures.
-Students will perform analyses of electrical circuits and determine resistance, current, voltage, inductance, capacitance, impedance and power.
+Students will perform analysis of electrical circuits and determine resistance, current, voltage, inductance, capacitance, impedance, and power.
 Also, included in this course is the study of electrical schematics and their application to aircraft.
 Upon successful completion of this course, students should have a sound foundation of electrical theory and its application to aircraft systems and components, as well as knowing how to read and apply basic electrical schematics to aircraft.

-GEN1002 - Aviation Science | 4 Semester Credits (59 Didactic Hours, 64.5 Lab Hours)
+GEN1002LEC - Aviation Science Lecture | 2 Semester Credits (59 Didactic Hours)

-Prerequisites: MAT1001, PHY1001, GEN1001
+Prerequisites: MAT1001, PHY1001, GEN1001LEC, GEN1001LAB